-If you need assistance, please use the form below.
-Within one business day, you will receive a phone call from a Patents Ombudsman representative who will ask for further details regarding the issue for which you are requesting assistance.
+- You can complete the online form below and, within one business day, you will receive a phone call from a Patents Ombudsman representative who will ask for further details regarding the issue for which you are requesting assistance.

 You can also reach us at 571-272-5555 or 855-559-8589, Hours 8:30 a.m. – 5:00 p.m.
 ET.

 For More Information